 Protect Yourself From Carbon Monoxide

-Subject: THE FLORIDA DEPARTMENT OF HEALTH CAUTIONS AGAINST
+Subject: THE FLORIDA DEPARTMENT OF HEALTH CAUTIONS AGAINST CARBON MONOXIDE

 POISONING THIS WINTER

-THE FLORIDA DEPARTMENT OF HEALTH CAUTIONS
+THE FLORIDA DEPARTMENT OF HEALTH CAUTIONS AGAINST CARBON

 MONOXIDE POISONING THIS WINTER

-TALLAHASSEE – The Florida Department of
+TALLAHASSEE – The Florida Department of Health (DOH)

 temperatures drop, the potential for CO poisonings and deaths

 “Carbon monoxide can be fatal if people